emilk/eon/README.md

 very_terse: [1 2 3]
 ```

-A list can contain any Con value (including other lists).
+A list can contain any Eon value (including other lists).

 #### Map
 Maps are written as `{ key: value, … }`, again with optional commas between key-value pairs.